SDearing/Project-03/README.md

 * Allow user to input a anagram up to 3 letters
 * Find best possible word from the dictionary found using the anagram
 ## Decomposition of aims into Objectives
-Decomposition is a problem solving technique which is the process of breaking down tasks into smaller and simpler sub-tasks, this helps me fully understand a task and therefore will allow me to complete each task more easily.
+Decomposition is a problem solving technique, which is the process of breaking down tasks into smaller and simpler sub-tasks, this helps me fully understand a task and therefore will allow me to complete each task more easily.
 ### Allow User to Enter Up to 3 Letters
 * Create a input for user
 * Only allow inputs with 3 letters or less